Debtanu-Ghosh/Using-Llama-cold-mail-generator/README.md

 # Cold-mail-generator

 A software services company has built a tool using Groq, Langchain, and Streamlit.
 The tool lets users enter a company's career page URL.
 It then pulls job listings from the page and creates custom cold emails.
 These emails include links to portfolios, which are picked from a vector database based on the job descriptions.
 Here we used a dummy data set consist of 'Techstack' and 'Link' of ABC company.
+And as career link we used here Nick carrer page for real time testing our streamlit app.

 **For example:**